home-assistant/addons/zwave/DOCS.md

 <https://www.random.org/cgi-bin/randbyte?nbytes=16&format=h>

 Ensure you keep a backup of this key.
-If you have to rebuild your system and don’t have a backup of this key, you won’t be able to reconnect to any security devices.
+If you have to rebuild your system and don't have a backup of this key, you won't be able to reconnect to any security devices.
 This may mean you have to do a factory reset on those devices, and your controller, before rebuilding your Z-Wave network.